-Further details for the 2022-2023 Professional Development Series for current School of Public Policy students will be provided in advance of September 2022.
+Further details for 2023-2024 Professional Development Series events for current School of Public Policy students will be provided in advance of September 2023.

 The School of Public Policy offers several clubs and organizations that provide students with professional development, networking, and community-building opportunities.
 Learn more about our student organizations.

 The School of Public Policy (SPP) receives constant appeals for our students and graduates to apply for jobs both locally and nationally.
 Students can receive notifications for these job postings through the following options:

 A listserv has been created for sharing job opportunities with anyone who is interested in joining: SPP_CAREERS-L@listserv.uconn.edu.
 To join, please follow the steps below:

 - Leave the subject blank